isaac-sim/OmniIsaacGymEnvs/docs/troubleshoot.md

 #### Load Time
 * At initial load up of Isaac Sim, the process may appear to be frozen at an `app ready` message.
 This is normal and may take a few minutes for everything to load on the first run of Isaac Sim.
 Subsequent runs should be faster to start up, but may still take some time.
 * Please note that once the Isaac Sim app loads, the environment creation time may scale linearly with the number of environments.
 Please expect a longer load time if running with thousands of environments or if each environment contains a larger number of assets.
 We are continually working on improving the time needed for this.
+* When an instance of Isaac Sim is already running, launching another Isaac Sim instance in a different process may appear to hang at startup for the first time.
+Please be patient and give it some time as the second process will take longer to start up due to shader compilation.

 #### Memory Consumption